 Students enrolled in other universities should ask their university to release exam certificates in English.

-Selections take place yearly.
+Selections take place yearly; the call for applications for the academic year 2019/20 will be opened from January 7th to April 4th.
 Students who have not obtained their BA degree can still apply if the graduate by the autumn session of the same year.
 In any case, students are required to prove their effective enrolment at Ca’ Foscari University of Venice.
 Students who do not hold a recognized language certificate are required to indicate the approximate date on which they expect to get it.
 Students are required to attach the Language certificate to their whole application

 We inform you that acceptance of the applications from Ca’ Foscari University of Venice does not involve immediate acceptance to the programme since the definitive selection will be made by all the partner universities.
 When submitting the application you must enter the partner universities where you would like to spend the mobility semester, in order of preference.
 The mobility semester will be assigned on the basis of a merit ranking and availability of places at the partner institutions.
 Therefore final allocation may differ from your choice.